Bexse/Medication-tracking-/report.md

 *Yesterday: Browse/research topics that strengthen my ideas and finally selected a topic - myMed *Today: system design: will work on the backend and frontend workflow and designing mongoose data model.
 *Block: N/A

+## June 20, 2022
+ * Yesterday: working on system design. data models and front-end flow structure *Today: Start working on backend
+ *Block: N/A